corverroos/go-visibilty/README.md

 > The _private-is-private-public-is-public_ convention is contrasted again another
 > common approach of making fields and methods unexported by default (in addition to types and interfaces).
 > This goes against the _private-is-private-public-is-public_ convention
-> since types within the same package access each other private types and doesn't
+> since types within the same package access each other private identifiers and doesn't
 > provide any indication of accessibility within the same package.

+See [foo/foo.go](foo/foo.go) and other files for an illustration of this and examples.

 ## Go language spec